cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 3.3) During the initial reconnaissance within the user's account, how many emails were accessed and how many files were downloaded?

+Not seen in 2.2, but MailItemsAccessed is another operation:

 ![3.3](screenshots/3.3.0.png)

+Count how many mail items accessed.

 ![3.3](screenshots/3.3.1.png)

+Same process for FileDownloaded operation:

 ![3.3](screenshots/3.3.2.png)